inesjpedro/code-test-data-science/README.md

 ### Correlation Matrix

-To have an idea whether these engineered features are going to be useful in modeling the customer behavior (fraudulent or not), we compute the correlation of each feature with the output variable.
+To have an idea of whether these engineered features are going to be useful in modeling customer behavior (fraudulent or not), we computed the correlation of each feature with the output variable.

 ![alt text](plots/correlation_fraudulent.png)

 Looking at the correlation matrix, we can infer that:

-*   the strongest correlation (in magnitude) of the output variable is with the `min_nr_chars_payment_method_issuer`, with value of -0.39.
+*   the strongest correlation (in magnitude) of the output variable is with the `min_nr_chars_payment_method_issuer`, with a value of -0.39.
 So, as the **number of characters in the payment method issuer** decreases, the more likely it is for the customer to be fraudulent.

-*    the number of **payments that don't have an order nor transaction associated** (`nr_payments_without_correspondence`) also positively correlate with the output variable.
+*    the number of **payments that don't have an order nor transaction associated** (`nr_payments_without_correspondence`) also positively correlates with the output variable.

 *    users with **duplicated email**, i.e. the user email is being used by other users, have also a strong correlation with being fraudulent.